paulranum11/SPLiT-Seq_demultiplexing/README.md

 NOTE: Speed is dependant on the size of the input files, the amount of memory allocated using `-s`, and the number of cores used.

 # Benchmarking Output
+Updated: Feb_11_2019

-- 14,423 .fastq files (cells) were generated as output
+- 12,768 .fastq files (cells) were generated as output, containing a total of 56,256,959 reads.
-- Each result contained >= 10 reads, the default minimum read cutoff
+- Each result contained >= 10 reads, the default minimum read cutoff.
-- The largest result .fastq file "ATTCGCAACCACA-GACTACACAGAAA-TGGAACAAGTGGCC.fastq" contained 2,896,422 individual reads
+- The largest result .fastq file "AGCATTCGCAACCACA-ACACAGAAATCCA-TGGAACAAGTGGCC.fastq" contained 4,277,136 individual reads.
+- The mean number of reads per cell was 4406.
+- 34,162,777 reads were primed with OligoDT primers and 22,094,182 were primed with Random Hexamer primers.

 # Latest Updates
 - Feb-09-2019 - Support for random hexamer primers was added.
 When `-c` is `true` random hexamer reads will be detected and added to the cell from which they originate.